Azure/autorest.powershell/samples/TimesWire/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for ServerManagement.
+This is the AutoRest configuration file for TimesWire Search.

 ---
 ## Getting Started
-To build the SDK for ServerManagement, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:
+To build the SDK for TimesWire Search, simply [Install AutoRest](https://aka.ms/autorest/install) and in this folder, run:

 > `autorest`